nanny-on/adminsvr/README.md

 # Nanny-On Server
 This repository contains administrator's console and server programs.
-We just provide only type of binery codes for server and console programs.
+We just provide only type of binary codes for server and console programs.